70. 5 Myths sabotaging your job hunting and career.Feb 22, 2021

 We are living longer and getting healthier, even as we age.
 So it would be expected that professionals can work longer.
 If you are over 50, you have a lot of excellent experience under your belt.
 There will be roles that would need that.
 These opportunities would be looking at trustworthiness, mentoring, and leadership that you bring to a team.
 So, how can you best highlight those strengths to make your application stand out?

 On the other hand, you may think you are too young for a promotion.
-But these days, information is so easily and freely available to everyone that if you are an up-and-coming rising star and want to excel and have ambition, you definitely have the tools at hand to learn to develop yourself.
-You can move faster than others, so go for it, if that’s your ambition!
+But these days, information is so readily and freely available to everyone that if you are an up-and-coming rising star and want to excel and have ambition, you have the tools at hand to learn to develop yourself.
+You can move faster than others, so go for it, if that's your ambition!

 Links mentioned in this episode: